aspencapital/candidate-project-software-engineer/README.md

 The expectation is that we can easily follow the steps provided and run the application without any guesswork.
 * If your submission does include additional artifacts that are not represented within the repository - the README should provide information on how to retrieve and access these items.

-* Details on anything further that you would like to achieve given more time, including any trade-offs that you may have made
+* Details on anything further that you would like to achieve given more time, including any trade-offs that you may have made.

 Good luck and thank you for your time - we look forward to seeing your submission.